babase package

 property base_scale: float

-A scale value set depending on the app’s UI scale.
+A scale value based on the app’s current UIScale.

-Dev-console tabs can incorporate this into their UI sizes and positions if they desire.
-This must be done manually however.
+Dev-console tabs can manually incorporate this into their UI sizes and positions if they desire.
+By default, dev-console tabs are uniform across all ui-scales.

 Add a button to the tab being refreshed.